Archive

 Site Cleanup and Installation

-We completed the site’s construction work and installed the public art installation.
+We completed the site’s construction work, installed the public art installation, and hosted a community celebration on October 5, 2024.

 Supporters